MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ---

 See also:
-* [Check the status of a package upload](./addons-api-reference.md#check-the-status-of-a-package-upload) in _REST API Reference for Microsoft Edge Add-ons_.
+* [Check the status of a package upload](./addons-api-reference.md#check-the-status-of-a-package-upload) in _REST API Reference for updating Microsoft Edge Add-ons_.

 <!-- ====================================================================== -->